Skip to main content

 [00:12:03]

-A successful commercial cannabis facility relies on consistency, efficiency, and expandability.
+A successful commercial cannabis facility relies on consistency, efficiency, and scalability — three qualities that manual irrigation and feeding cannot reliably deliver at scale.

 Precision and Consistency

 Efficient fertigation systems provide accurate nutrient delivery and precise irrigation schedules to the root zone.
-Precision irrigation enables each room to be watered 8 to 15 times daily, based on plant demand.
-(Caplan & CannaCribs, 2025) This approach ensures that each plant receives the correct water-to-nutrient ratio, maintains stable substrate moisture, and prevents pH fluctuations.
+Precision irrigation enables each room to be watered 8 to 15 times daily based on plant demand.
+This approach ensures each plant receives the correct water-to-nutrient ratio, maintains stable substrate moisture, and prevents the pH fluctuations that compromise nutrient bioavailability.

 Resource Efficiency

 Combining irrigation and fertilization reduces labor requirements.
-Automated controls manage daily watering schedules, minimizing water and nutrient waste.
+Automated controls manage daily watering schedules, minimizing water and nutrient waste — and enabling data-driven adjustments to EC, pH, and timing that aren't possible with manual feeding strategies.

 Facility Architecture and Delivery Methods

 Leading commercial facilities use independent room control, with dedicated irrigation tanks for each room or cultivation area.
-Sharing a single irrigation system across multiple rooms often leads to substrate variability and compromises feeding strategies.
+Sharing a single irrigation system across multiple rooms often leads to substrate variability and compromises feeding strategies — one room's needs will conflict with another's at peak plant demand.

 The appropriate delivery method depends on planting density and growth stage:

-• Subirrigation: Suitable for vegetative rooms with high planting densities (4–6 plants per sq ft), where meticulousness is less critical, and water requirements are lower.
-Plants are placed on a sloped, water-holding bench or flood table to absorb the solution from below.
+Suitable for high planting densities (4–6 plants per sq ft) where precision is less critical and water requirements are lower.
+Plants sit on a sloped, water-holding bench or flood table to absorb solution from below.

 Advanced Drip Irrigation: The 3-Phase Strategy

 Unlike many horticultural crops, cannabis benefits from a dry root zone between waterings.
-(Caplan & CannaCribs, 2025) A consistently wet root zone causes waterlogging, depriving roots of oxygen and encouraging pathogens such as Pythium and Fusarium.
-(Punja et al., 2021) To prevent this, match pot size to plant size to allow adequate drying, and implement a three-phase daily irrigation strategy:
+A consistently wet root zone causes waterlogging — depriving roots of oxygen and encouraging pathogens such as Pythium and Fusarium.
+To prevent this, implement a three-phase daily irrigation strategy:

 How to Optimize Your Fertigation Strategy